Edit on GitHub

 $ roslaunch turtlebot3_autorace_camera extrinsic_camera_calibration.launch mode:=calibration

-4. Execute rqt on Remote PC.
+4. Execute rqt on the Remote PC.

 $ rqt